holatuwol/liferay-faster-deploy/tomcat/README.rst

 Docker Bundle
 =============

-Simple wrapper script that recreates a Docker container by passing arguments to the initialization of a `nightly build downloader <https://github.com/holatuwol/lps-dockerfiles/tree/master/nightly>`__ Docker image.
+Simple wrapper script that recreates a Docker container by passing arguments to the initialization of a `build downloader <https://github.com/holatuwol/lps-dockerfiles/tree/master/nightly>`__ Docker image.
 The built Docker images will use any of the following Tomcat bundles:

-* a local Tomcat bundle, specified via a ``LIFERAY_HOME`` environment variable *or* the existence of a ``portal-ext.properties`` file or ``app.server.properties`` file in the current working directory
-* daily/weekly build server artifacts (if for some reason you decided to recreate the same infrastructure I set up in the Diamond Bar office over the past year)
-* daily/hourly build artifacts from `releases.liferay.com <https://releases.liferay.com/portal>`__ and internal `files.liferay.com <https://files.liferay.com/private/ee/portal/>`__ mirrors
-* official community releases from `releases.liferay.com <https://releases.liferay.com/portal>`__
-* official hotfixes and fixpacks on internal `files.liferay.com <https://files.liferay.com/private/ee/portal/>`__ mirrors
+* a bundle that has been built from source (run the command from a folder with the proper ``app.server.${USERNAME}.properties``, or run it from the ``LIFERAY_HOME`` of the Tomcat bundle)
+* one of my `cloud-10-0-30-27 <http://cloud-10-0-30-27/builds/>`__ weekly builds, `cloud-10-50-0-165 <http://cloud-10-50-0-165/builds/>`__ nightly builds, or an official snapshot build hosted on an internal office mirror of ``releases.liferay.com`` (for public branches) or ``files.liferay.com`` (for private branches)
+* an official release bundle (CE GA release, EE service pack release) from an internal office mirror of ``releases.liferay.com`` (for CE releases) or ``files.liferay.com`` (for EE releases)
+* a fix pack, which will use the internal office mirror of ``files.liferay.com`` to download the closest service pack (note that this is hard-coded, so you will have to periodically rebuild the Docker image whenever I update it) and apply the fix pack
+* a bundle that can be easily derived from a hotfix name (``liferay-hotfix-123-7010``) or URL, which will use the internal office mirror of ``files.liferay.com`` to download the needed fix pack derived from its fix pack documentation XML

 The script accepts the following parameters: